 Emphasize Stages of Growth Strategy Development Roadmap

-You may want to sketch a strategy plan in the form of successive stages.
+You may want to sketch a strategy plan in the form of successive stages while illustrating a growth strategy.
 If you decide to shape them into a roadmap, remember that the key to creating an impactful slide is to be bold and differentiate steps from one another well.
 Notice how it was done in the illustration below with the following steps:

 - Set Objective